kyma-project/test-infra/development/README.md

   ├── loadbalancer-cleanup.sh  # This script invokes the tool for cleaning orphaned load balancers created by the "kyma-gke-integration" job.
   ├── firewall-cleanup.sh      # This script invokes the tool for cleaning orphaned firewall rules.
   ├── resources-cleanup.sh     # This script is a generic resource cleanup tool launcher.
-  └── jobguard                 # This folder contains source code of jobguard toole.
-It's used to control dependency between running jobs.
+  └── jobguard                 # This folder contains the jobguard tool source code.
+It's used to control dependencies between running jobs.

 ```